What you need to know prior to your pet's general anaesthetic

 Your pet is usually sedated with a ‘pre-med’ as soon as admitted to hospital to relieve anxiety.

-Hydrobath voucher (dogs only) to be used from suture removal to within a month of the surgery date.
+To be used from suture removal to within a month of the surgery date.
+Learn more about our Hydrobath service here.

 A full discharge consultation with a vet.